alzeck/Acara/README.md

   bundle exec rspec ./spec/*_spec.rb
   ```

 ## Deployment

 1. Install the dependencies, plus [passenger](https://www.phusionpassenger.com/),  we recommend using it in combination with nginx.

     You will need to set up SSL certificates, to use this app.

+2. Create a database on postgres for your user

-2. Set up your deployment user and save the api keys as environment variables (usually it can be done adding them to `.profile`) and also your database url
+3. Set up your deployment user and save the api keys as environment variables (usually it can be done adding them to `.profile`) and also your database url
     ```sh
     export DATABASE_URL="postgresql://USER:PASSWORD@127.0.0.1/DATABASE_NAME"
     ```

-3. Edit [deploy.rb](config/deploy.rb) and [production.rb](config/deploy/production.rb) to match with your server info
+4. Edit [deploy.rb](config/deploy.rb) and [production.rb](config/deploy/production.rb) to match with your server info

-4. Run on your local machine
+5. Run on your local machine
     ```sh
+    export DATABASE_URL="postgresql://USER:PASSWORD@127.0.0.1/DATABASE_NAME"
     cap production deploy
+    ```

+6. Set up crontab for weekly newsletter on your server:
+    ```sh
+    cd "MyAPP"/current/
+    whenever --update-crontab
     ```

 For more information you can consult this [GoRails Guide](https://gorails.com/deploy/ubuntu/18.04)